 Use this screen to patch inputs and outputs from / to analogue sockets, I/O Ports, DX Expanders, USB, or to the ME monitor port.
-The patch is presented as a matrix view with cross-points indicating an active connection.
+The patch is presented as a matrix view with solid cross-points indicating an active connection.
+Striped cross-points indicate an invalid connection, for example when the output is not available in the current system configuration.

-i Hold down Setup and touch anywhere in the I/O screen to access the following preferences:
+• Hold down Setup and touch anywhere in the I/O screen to access the following preferences: